-Google Play, Chromebooks, Gmail ... all these wonderful services start with (and require) a Google Account.
-And whether you're setting up a professional account to help field headhunters and job offers, or finally offloading one of your tweens to their own account, setting up a Google account is simple and quick, but there are a few tricks to it.
+Google Play, Chromebooks, Gmail, all these wonderful services start with — and require — a Google Account.
+Whether you're setting up a professional account to help field headhunters and job offers or finally offloading one of your kiddies to their own account when they outgrow the Family Link profiles, setting up a Google account is simple and quick.
+Here's how to do it on whichever device you have handy.

 - Scroll down to Accounts.

 - Type in the name associated with the account.
 While you do not have to use your real name, if this is going to be your main account, using your real name is recommended.

 - Enter the birthdate associated with the account.
 Google requires all account users to be at least 13 years old and some countries have even higher age requirement, and in order to have an account that can use Google Pay or a credit card to pay for anything, the account holder must be 18 years old.

 - Select a gender.
 If you do not wish to be identified by your gender, you can select decline to state.

 - Type in your username.
 This username will become your Gmail address as well as how you log into your account.
 If your desired username is taken, you'll be told to pick another and given suggestions.

 - Type in a new password for your account.
 The password has to be at least eight characters, but thankfully is not required to have a number or special character if you want to stick to plain old letters.